Skip to main content

 BiC: Bias Correction

 Wu et al. (2019) (Wu et al., 2019) proposed BiC (Bias Correction), which explicitly corrects the classifier bias toward new classes by learning a small linear transformation on the output logits using a held-out validation set.
-Despite its simplicity (just two scalar parameters per incremental step), BiC substantially improves class-incremental performance.
-This work demonstrated that a significant portion of the accuracy drop in class-incremental learning comes from classifier bias rather than feature forgetting -- a finding that influenced many subsequent methods.
+Despite its simplicity (just two scalar parameters per incremental step), BiC reports improved class-incremental performance, with the reported gains largest on benchmarks with many incremental steps and large numbers of classes (Wu et al., 2019).
+This work demonstrated that a significant portion of the accuracy drop in class-incremental learning comes from classifier bias rather than feature forgetting, a finding that influenced many subsequent methods.

 WA: Weight Alignment

 Zhao et al. (2020) (Zhao et al., 2020) proposed WA (Weight Alignment), which corrects the bias in class-incremental learning by aligning the norms of the weight vectors for old and new classes in the final classification layer.
 After training on a new task, WA normalizes the classifier weights so that old and new classes have comparable norms.
-This simple post-hoc correction, applied after standard fine-tuning with knowledge distillation, achieves competitive performance with minimal overhead.
+This simple post-hoc correction, applied after standard fine-tuning with knowledge distillation, is reported to be competitive with prior bias-correction methods while adding minimal overhead (Zhao et al., 2020).

 Limitations of Regularization Approaches